telerik/ajax-docs/controls/wizard/accessibility-and-internationalization/localization.md

 >caution Make sure that the **ReservedResource** entry is preserved.
 It is used for identification purposes and is never displayed.
 >

-	You can now switch the resource file RadComboBox uses with the new one:
+	You can now switch the resource file RadWizard uses with the new one:

 	![wizard-localization-property-culture](images/wizard-localization-property-culture.png)